You've taken drone training courses and passed a written exam. A final clearance is needed for Advanced Operations Certification.

 Arrive Ready

-The Flight Review is an evaluation, not a training session.
+The RPAS Flight Review is an evaluation, not a training session.
 That said, I conduct it as a professional conversation between two pilots - not an interrogation.
 Pointers, here on the right, are considerations that set candidates up for success.

 If you think additional preparation prior to taking a practical exam might be beneficial then I also offer Flight Review Preparation Training.
 It can be found in the same interface for booking a review.
 It is an opportunity to understand everything you'll be expected to be proficient with, as well as ask questions for clarification.
 It is provided via virtual video meeting, for up to 3 hours if needed.
 Booking information is at the bottom of this page.